The Local Government Inspectorate is an independent agency that ensures Victorian councils follow the Local Government Act 2020 (the Act).

 The Victorian Ombudsman is an independent officer of the Victorian Parliament who investigates the action, decisions or conduct of the public sector and staff and local government in line with the Charter of Human Rights and Responsibilities Act 2006.

-The Ombudsman may investigate a complaint made by the public, or the public sector, or can start her own investigation.
+The Ombudsman may investigate a complaint made by the public, or the public sector, or can start its own investigation.

 Visit the Victorian Ombudsman's website.